oVirt/ovirt-site/source/feature/detailedhostpmproxypreferences.html.md

 This [RFE](https://bugzilla.redhat.com/show_bug.cgi?id=1054778)is planned for oVirt 3.5
- We will address for 3.5 only the option to look for proxy outside the DC where the host is located and try to use other DCs This will be done by adding to the pm_proxy_preferences field which is defaulted now to "cluster,DC" another option named other_dc.
+ We will address for 3.5 only the option to look for proxy outside the DC where the host is located and try to use other DCs This will be done by adding to the pm_proxy_preferences field which is defaulted now to "cluster,DC" another option named otherdc.
 (The pm_proxy_preferences value is available via the UI Host New/Edit PM TAB in the field named "source" , in the API it is under <pm_proxies>)
  The default will stay "cluster,DC" and the admin can change this value per host using the API